-We manufacture and test the majority of products in research centers in the United States, the United Kingdom, Germany and Spain.
+The majority of our manufacturing and testing of products occurs in research centers in the United States, the United Kingdom, Germany and Spain.
 We sell our products globally through our direct catalog sales, direct sales force and indirect distributor channels.
 As a result, our financial results are affected by factors such as changes in foreign currency exchange rates and weak economic conditions in foreign markets.